tdda/tdda/tdda/constraints/examples/README.md

         1  2  two
         2  9  NaN

-2. Verify a smaller, DataFrame that is consistent with the constraints,
+2. Verify a smaller DataFrame that is consistent with the constraints,
    namely:

            a    b